Newtonian fluid dynamics in a misaligned parallel-plate rheometer: Conclusions

 \section{Conclusions}

 In this study, we considered the Newtonian fluid dynamics in a misaligned parallel-plate rheometer.
 This work was motivated by the recent paper \cite{ault2023viscosity} that considered the measurement of the viscosity of glycerol, where it was found that the misalignment of the plates of the rheometer induces higher absorption of water vapor from the atmosphere due to modified secondary flows and thus can lead to inaccurate measurements of viscosity.
 Here, we derived the theoretical predictions for pressure and velocity in the rheometer by modeling the fluid dynamics in the misaligned geometry.
 The Navier-Stokes equations were solved using perturbation expansions, and the pressure and velocity profiles of the system were obtained.
 We also solved for the forces and moments acting on the upper plate of the parallel-plate rheometer.
 We predicted the viscosity measurement under misaligned conditions from the theoretical force and moment calculations.
 Full 3D numerical simulations were performed using OpenFOAM to validate our theoretical predictions, and the theoretical predictions show good agreement with the numerical simulations.
 From both the theoretical predictions and the numerical simulations, we observed that the dominant forces and moments in the misaligned rheometer are the viscous force in the $y$-direction, the pressure moment in the $x$-direction, and the viscous moment in the $z$-direction.
-Based on these results, the misalignment of plates in a parallel-plate rheometer can contribute to the inaccurate reading of viscosity measurements, as when misalignment increases, the magnitudes of the forces and moments acting on the upper plate of the rheometer increases, making the rheometer underestimate the viscosity of the fluid to a greater extent.
+Based on these results, the misalignment of plates in a parallel-plate rheometer can contribute to the inaccurate reading of viscosity measurements, as when misalignment increases, the magnitudes of the forces and moments acting on the upper plate of the rheometer increases, making an increase of error in the prediction of viscosity by the rheometer.
 This work provides a simple approach to correct for misalignment errors in a parallel-plate rheometer when working with small gap heights.